Ruvheneko

 Ruvheneko Elsie Parirenyatwa (born 15 September 1988) is a Zimbabwean radio and television talk show host, emcee, voice-over artist, brand ambassador and philanthropist.
 She is a talk show host for Ruvheneko, a current affairs talk show that airs on YouTube as well as on radio for Zimbabwe's Capitalk 100.4 FM and Star FM.

-She was ranked second on the 2017 list of most influential Zimbabweans Under 40 compiled by a UK-based business magazine.

 Early life

 Ruvheneko Parirenyatwa was born on 15 September 1988.
 She is the daughter of politician and physician David Parirenyatwa and Choice Parirenyatwa.
 She is also the granddaughter of Tichafa Samuel Parirenyatwa, the first black medical doctor in Southern Rhodesia and for whom the Parirenyatwa Hospital is named.

+Education

 Parirenyatwa attended Chisipite Senior School from 2001 to 2006.
 She initially wanted to be a pediatrician because her father is a doctor, but decided against it after failing her O Levels in biology.
-She entered the University of Cape Town as a law student, but switched to a media degree program after taking a media elective her second year.
-She graduated with a Bachelor of Arts in media and writing and political science in 2009.
-She went on to earn a postgraduate diploma in marketing at the same university.
+She entered the University of Cape Town as a law student, but later switched to a media degree program after taking a media elective in her second year.
+She graduated with a Bachelor of Arts in media, writing, and political science in 2009.
+She later earned a postgraduate diploma in marketing at the same university.